 Natalia Velásquez, M.S., Outreach Coordinator | Student Counseling Center, Division of Student Life

-If you find yourself in need of additional support, please reach out for help!
+If you find yourself in need of professional help after taking the screener, please reach out for help!
 The Student Counseling Center is here for you!
 Our center provides a variety of mental health and wellness services to assist you and other students in successfully reaching personal, academic, and career goals.
 Please take a moment to visit our website: https://www.fit.edu/counseling-and-psychological-services/ to learn more information about our services and support, as well as resources for psychological health and well-being.
 Be the healthiest Florida Tech Panther you can be!